python-cn/flask-slackbot/README.rst

         This function shows response the slack post directly without an extra post.
         In this case, you need to return a dict.''' return {'text': '!' + kwargs['text']} # Note the '!' character here is an user defined flag to tell the slack, this message is sent from the bot.

+    def fn4(kwargs):
+        '''
+        This function looks like upper one.
+But a little different, this will only response to the sender.
+        In this case, you need to return a dict with an extra key private setted as True.
+        And if you need this function, you should given the slack chat token in config.''' return {'text': '!' + kwargs['text'], 'private': True} # Note the '!' character here is an user defined flag to tell the slack, this message is sent from the bot.

     def fn2(kwargs):